ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 st.one_of(st.integers(), st.text())        # One of several types
 ```

-In this experiment, the following strategies have been designed for you:
+In this lab, we have already implemented the following strategies:

 + Keys (`keys_strategy`): The keys strategy combines integers from a restricted range (-25 to 25) with the full integer range to **increase the probability of key collisions during testing**, making property-based testing more efficient by focusing test effort on meaningful scenarios where keys actually interact within the data structure.
 + Values( `st.integers()`): Generate random integer values.